 - Philo does not carry News and Sports channels like ESPN, FS1, Fox News, CNN, or MSNBC.
 All of these channels are on Hulu + Live TV

 - Hulu Live TV also carries regional sports networks from NBC and Fox.
-Those are no on Philo
+Those are not on Philo

 If you would like to see an in-depth channel list of each service, please see the following articles.

-The Philo TV DVR is included in the $20 monthly subscription to Philo.
-Philo allows you to record any number of shows and saves each recording for up to 30 days.
-Storage is unlimited as long as you watch a recording within 30 days of saving the episode.
+The Philo TV DVR is included in the $25 monthly subscription to Philo.
+Philo allows you to record any number of shows and saves each recording for up to a year.
+Storage is unlimited as long as you watch a recording within 1-year of saving the episode.

 The Cloud DVR on Hulu Live TV is standard and allows subscribers to save up to 50 hours of recorded storage, great for live sports games, daily news broadcasts, or special events that may not be available on demand.
 Hulu’s DVR storage can be increased to 200 hours with the Enhanced Cloud DVR for a $9.99 a month add-on.

-While Philo has the 30-day limit, it allows you to record unlimited shows.
+While Philo has a 1-year limit, it allows you to record unlimited shows.
 Hulu only lets you record 50 hours and charges an extra $10 a month if you want more storage.
-Ultimately, Philo’s DVR seems like a better deal.
+Ultimately, Philo’s DVR is a much better deal.